EricZinda/InductorProlog/readme.md

 Set the default project to runtests and hit F5.
 You'll get a console window with the results

 ## Directory Structure
 99.99% of the code for the Prolog compiler is platform agnostic (or at least should be).
 It has been built and tested on Windows, Mac and iOS.
-The platform specific code is located in the iOS and Win directorys and is currently only a single function for debug logging.
+The platform specific code is located in the iOS and Win directories and is currently only a single function for debug logging.

 - /FXPlatform: 			Contains some general purpose code for tracing, asserts, strings, etc
 - /FXPlatform/Parser: 	The Inductor Parser code.
 A detailed description of how the Parser works is available [here](https://github.com/EricZinda/InductorParser)
 - /FXPlatform/iOS: 		Code specific to iOS and Mac
 - /FXPlatform/Win: 		Code specific to Windows
-- /FXPlatform/Prolog: 	The prolog compiler and runtime engine
+- /FXPlatform/Prolog: 	The Prolog compiler and runtime engine

-- /UnitTest++:			The UnitTest++ framework used to write unit tests (https://github.com/unittest-cpp/unittest-cpp)
+- /UnitTest++:			The [UnitTest++](https://github.com/unittest-cpp/unittest-cpp) framework used to write unit tests
 - /Tests:				Basic smoke tests used to make sure it compiled properly

 ## Getting Started